22 Famous People You Didn’t Know Are Middle Children

 Singer John Legend may be even more famous for being a good husband than he is for his soulful voice and stand-out music career, thanks to the adorably funny social media posts by his wife of five years, model Chrissy Teigen.
 Studies suggest that middle kids are excellent life partners since they have a talent for getting along with lots of different personalities, says Catherine Salmon, PhD, co-author of The Secret Power of Middle Children.
 They also appear to be less likely to cheat on their partners than firstborns or youngests, Salmon told Business Insider.

 President John F. Kennedy

 High-achieving middle children tend to have powerful communication skills, coolness under pressure, and natural leadership qualities, writes Schumann.
 In fact, a majority—52 percent—of American presidents have been middle children!
-Other middle-born Commanders-in-Chief: Abraham Lincoln, Thomas Jefferson, and Teddy Roosevelt.
+Other middle-born Commanders-in-Chief: Thomas Jefferson and Teddy Roosevelt.
 Check out some more juicy presidential trivia with these 45 astonishing facts about U.S. presidents.

 Microsoft founder Bill Gates

 Middletons are often self-motivated and independent.
 Take billionaire Bill Gates.
 He dropped out of Harvard in 1975 to start his software company, Microsoft—and he’s now quite possibly the richest and most philanthropic middle kid of all time.
 His older sister Kristi and younger sister Libby also spend a lot of their time giving back.
 Learn about 7 more strengths of middle children.

 Universal History Archive/Shutterstock